Bill Bruford’s Earthworks — self-titled (E.G., 1987)

 Earthworks also gave me a dose of the untethered improvisation that would be in my future.
 “Emotional Shirt,” in particular, goes through a speedy jazz-improv stretch before plunging back into Django Bates’ heavy-handed composition.
 It’s not 100% free, as it’s anchored by Mick Hutton’s furious bass rhythm, but it’s still something that was just outside my grasp at the time.

 Future Earthworks albums didn’t capture my attention the way the debut did.
 I appreciated Bruford’s synth-drum experiments, which were producing new rhythms not possible for regular keyboardists, but the ’80s were ending, and the synths were already sounding a bit dated.
 And the melodies on future albums generally didn’t click with me the way something like Iain Ballamy’s “Thud” did.

 In that sense, Earthworks contributed to the musical restlessness — the dissatisfaction with “jazz” — that eventually led me to Tim Berne and creative music.
 But this wasn’t a dead end.
-I’m a fan of the band’s first three albums (the ones with Ballamy and Bates — Bruford had essentially co-opted their band to form Earthworks), and I went back to “Bridge of Inhibition” occasionally at the start of Stanford’s academic quarters.
+I’m a fan of the band’s first three albums (the ones with Ballamy and Bates — Bruford had essentially co-opted their band to form Earthworks), and at KZSU, I went back to “Bridge of Inhibition” occasionally to kick off the start of Stanford’s academic quarters.
 If I’m ever on the air again, even for a one-off show, it’s almost certain to get a spin.

 (The Back Pages series is explained here, where you’ll also find links to the other installments.)